 The Christian Enquiry Agency is another National Agency of CTE, providing an online encyclopaedia of what Christians believe at Christianity.org.uk.
-They also encourage web visitors to email questions to them, offering a considered, personal response to people’s questions about Christianity.
+They also encourage web visitors to email questions to them, offering a considered, personal response to people’s questions about Christianity (read more here).
 The Christian Enquiry Agency reflects the breadth of belief of the CTE Member Churches, and reports to CTE’s Group for Evangelisation.
 CTE also has a role in their governing body.

 More about National Agencies

-Agencies use the Forum as an opportunity to communicate with the wider Church in England.
+Agencies use CTE’s Forum (taking place every 3-4 years) as an opportunity to communicate with the wider Church in England.

-Churches Together in England can commend the work of Agencies to Intermediate Bodies (and, through them, to local ecumenical groups) and can help them to communicate with County Ecumenical Officers.
+Churches Together in England can commend the work of Agencies to County/Intermediate Bodies (and, through them, to local ecumenical groups) and can help them to communicate with County Ecumenical Officers.